abraunegg/onedrive/docs/USAGE.md

 ```
 **Note:** after changing the sync_list, you must perform a full re-synchronization by adding `--resync` to your existing command line - for example: `onedrive --synchronize --resync`

-### Skipping directories from syncing
+### How to 'skip' directories from syncing?
-There are several mechanisms available to 'skip' a directory from scanning:
+There are several mechanisms available to 'skip' a directory from the sync process:
 *   Utilise 'skip_dir'
 *   Utilise 'sync_list'